 A smoked St Louis ribs recipe with only 3 ingredients you say?
 That’s right, and to sweeten the deal, we’re trying out 4 different rib glazes - you’re welcome.
 Smoking ribs should not be hard or intimidating, so follow along and you’ll be slinging some amazing ribs in no time.

-While smoked St Louis ribs might sound hard for a first time pitmaster, they really don’t have to be.
-In this guide I’ll show you the simplest way to GUARANTEE everyone will be asking for seconds.
+While smoked St Louis ribs might sound hard for a first-time pitmaster, they really don’t have to be.
+In this guide, I’ll show you the simplest way to GUARANTEE everyone will be asking for seconds.

 That’s all you had to do!
-Now give the racks a light coat of rub (I used Dirty Bird, my favorite for ribs), hooked them under the 2nd bone (for hanging on the PBC), and they are ready to go.
+Now give the racks a light coat of rub (I used Dirty Bird, my favorite for ribs), hook them under the 2nd bone (for hanging on the PBC), and they are ready to go.

 Fire up the pit - I smoked my ribs on my pit barrel, but you can do this on any pit as long as you can cook on indirect heat.
 Once mine was up to temp, I put the racks in there and let the heat do its thing.

 Cook those ribs for about 1 hour 45 minutes to 2 hours.
-In this part of the cook you’ll be looking for color - once the meat has that gorgeous deep red color, we can move on to the next step.
+In this part of the cook, you’ll be looking for color - once the meat has that gorgeous deep red color, we can move on to the next step.

 My secret for juicy, almost fall-off-the-bone tender smoked St Louis ribs is wrapping.
 Once the color’s looking right, I pull the ribs off the heat and wrap them tightly in aluminum foil.
 Make sure not to puncture or tear the foil, we don’t want any moisture escaping!

-Now usually at this step you add some sugar, sauce, and other condiments before wrapping.
+Now usually at this step, you add some sugar, sauce, and other condiments before wrapping.
 In this recipe I didn’t do that, that’s how much I trust the glaze we’ll be adding later on.